MARKET SNAPSHOT: Dow And Broader Stock Market Climb, But McDonald's Eats Into Rally

 Continue Reading Below

-U.S. stock indexes on Tuesday traded modestly higher, but gains were capped by declines in technology, health-care and consumer-staples stocks after a brisk, broad-market run-up in the previous session.
+U.S. stock indexes on Tuesday traded modestly higher, but gains were capped by declines in technology, after a brisk, broad-market run-up in the previous session.

 The S&P 500 set a fresh all-time, intraday high, marked by a resurgence in buying on Wall Street, though some of that enthusiasm has cooled in afternoon trade.
 Investors also awaited a key product debut from Apple.

-The S&P 500 added 5 points, or 0.2%, to 2,493, notching a new intraday day high previously at 2,490.87, led by a second straight day of gains for financials as the yield of the 10-year Treasury note climbed to 2.16%, compared with around 2.05% late last week, supporting the business models of lenders like Goldman Sachs Group Inc. (GS) and J.P.
+The S&P 500 added 6 points, or 0.3%, to 2,494, notching a new intraday day high previously at 2,490.87, led by a second straight day of gains for financials as the yield of the 10-year Treasury note climbed to 2.17%, compared with around 2.05% late last week, supporting the business models of lenders like Goldman Sachs Group Inc. (GS) and J.P.
 Morgan Chase & Co.
 (JPM).
-Meanwhile, health care, real estate, and utilities were the worst performing sectors, trading in negative territory.
+Meanwhile, health-care, real estate, utilities and tech stocks lagged behind--all trading in negative territory.

-The Nasdaq Composite Index was slightly higher, up 0.1%, at 6,437, hovering around a closing record for the technology-laden index.
+The Nasdaq Composite Index was slightly higher, up 0.2%, at 6,442, hovering around a closing record for the technology-laden index, despite wobbles in the tech sector.

 Continue Reading Below